Bill Foster (politician)

 George William Foster (born October 7, 1955) is an American businessman, physicist, and politician serving as the U.S. representative for since 2013.
 He was the U.S. representative for from 2008 to 2011.
 He is a member of the Democratic Party.

 Early life and education

 Foster was born in 1955 in Madison, Wisconsin.
 As a teenager, he attended James Madison Memorial High School.
 He received his Bachelor of Science in physics from the University of Wisconsin–Madison in 1976 and his Ph.D. in physics from Harvard University in 1983.
 The title of his doctoral dissertation is "An experimental limit on proton decay: $p \rightarrow \mathrm{positron} + \pi^0$."

 When Foster was 19, he started a company with his younger brother, Fred.
-The company, Electronic Theatre Controls, has become the a manufacturer of theatrical lighting fixtures and control systems.
+The company, Electronic Theatre Controls, has become a manufacturer of theatrical lighting fixtures and control systems.

 Physics career

 After completing his Ph.D., Foster moved to the Fox Valley with his family to pursue a career in high-energy (particle) physics at Fermilab, a Department of Energy National Laboratory.
 During his 22 years at Fermilab, he participated in several projects, including the design of equipment and data analysis software for the CDF Detector, which were used in the discovery of the top quark, and the management of the design and construction of a 3 km Anti-Proton Recycler Ring for the Main Injector.

 In 1998, Foster was elected a fellow of the American Physical Society.
 He was a member of the team that received the 1989 Bruno Rossi Prize for cosmic ray physics for the discovery of the neutrino burst from the supernova SN 1987A.
 He also received the Institute of Electrical and Electronics Engineers' Particle Accelerator Technology Prize and was awarded an Energy Conservation award from the United States Department of Energy for his application of permanent magnets for Fermilab's accelerators.
 He and Stephen D. Holmes received the Robert R. Wilson Prize for Achievement in the Physics of Particle Accelerators in 2022 for "leadership in developing the modern accelerator complex at Fermilab, enabling the success of the Tevatron program that supports rich programs in neutrino and precision physics."